chitratsr/AzureDataLake-1/Labs/Lab - Publishing Datasets in Data Catalog.md

 For this lab you will need:
 * Access to an Azure Data Lake Store account
 * Access to an Azure Data Catalog instance (one is available for all Microsoft Employees)

+## Class
+## Exercise 1: Browse the Azure Data Catalog and look for data stored in Azure Data Lake Store